puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

     ["in", ["<FIELDS>"], ["from", <ENTITY>, ["extract", ["<FIELDS>"], <SUBQUERY>] ] ]

-*Note:* This new format is experimental and may change or be removed in the future.
+*Note:* This new format is experimental and may be changed or removed in the future.

 That is: